kovesdieszter/SimpleToDo/README.md

 - CSS
 - Typescript
 - Material UI
+- AWS Amplify

 ## Getting Started

-- Clone the repository using the command git clone `https://github.com/kovesdieszter/SimpleToDo.git`.
-- Install all necessary packages asked by your IDE.
-- Run `npm start` from `simpletodo` directory.
-- Then type `http://localhost:3000/` in your browser.
+- This application is deployed on AWS, so just type `https://main.d23sxx0ohyehql.amplifyapp.com/` in your browser.